open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 Dataset classes in MMSegmentation have two functions: (1) load data information after [data preparation](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/docs/en/user_guides/2_dataset_prepare.md) and (2) send data into [dataset transform pipeline](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/mmseg/datasets/basesegdataset.py#L141) to do [data augmentation](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/docs/zh_cn/advanced_guides/transforms.md).
-There are 2 kinds of data information: (1) meta information which is original dataset information such as categories (classes) of dataset and their corresponding palette information, (2) data information which includes the path of dataset images and labels.
+There are 2 kinds of loaded information: (1) meta information which is original dataset information such as categories (classes) of dataset and their corresponding palette information, (2) data information which includes the path of dataset images and labels.
 The tutorial includes some main interfaces in MMSegmentation 1.x dataset class: methods of loading data information and modifying dataset classes in base dataset class, and the relationship between dataset and the data transform pipeline.